XML Namespaces

 </table>

-An XML parser will not know how to handle these differences.
+A user or an XML application will not know how to handle these differences.

 Solving the Name Conflict Using a Prefix